 - Success rates and professionality at the clinic — makes you confident and hopeful

-- Emotional support from professional counsellors
+- Emotional support from professional counselors

 - Your illusions of yourself being a mum and the thoughts and dreams of your future life with a child.

-Behind the feeling of hope there is the strong maternal instinct, the love, the dream and the future that you believe can be true and really happen.
+Behind the feeling of hope, there is the strong maternal instinct, the love, the dream and the future that you believe can be true and really happen.

 But if during your treatment you find it hard to keep your hope up, ask a close friend or a family member to keep your hope for a little while, until you are ready to take it back.